chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Understanding Performance Implications of LLM Inference on CPUs](https://seonjinna.github.io/assets/pdf/iiswc24_CPULLM.pdf): analyse of using CPU for inference
 - [ ] [GPUs, CPUs, and...
 NICs: Rethinking the Network's Role in Serving Complex AI Pipelines](https://arxiv.org/abs/2502.15712): NIC can be important, especially in communication

+- [ ] [LIA: A Single-GPU LLM Inference Acceleration with Cooperative AMX-Enabled CPU-GPU Computation and CXL Offloading](https://dl.acm.org/doi/10.1145/3695053.3731092): leveraging cooperative AMX-enabled CPU-GPU computation and CXL offloading, accepted by ISCA'25

 - [ ] [Pie: Pooling CPU Memory for LLM Inference](https://arxiv.org/abs/2411.09317): use CPU memory to enlarge batchsize to improve throughput, by Ion Stoica
 - [ ] [NEO: Saving GPU Memory Crisis with CPU Offloading for Online LLM Inference](https://arxiv.org/abs/2411.01142): offload KV cache and attention to CPU for larger batchsize, similar to fastdecode, by Ion Stoica, accepted by MLSYS'25
 - [ ] [Task Scheduling for Efficient Inference of Large Language Models on Single Moderate GPU Systems](https://arxiv.org/abs/2411.15715): more likely inference on personal device
 - [ ] [Efficient LLM Inference with I/O-Aware Partial KV Cache Recomputation](https://arxiv.org/abs/2411.17089): use recomputation and transfer to re-produce KV cache; can use their run-time and split parallelism
+- [ ] [Stratum: System-Hardware Co-Design with Tiered Monolithic 3D-Stackable DRAM for Efficient MoE Serving](https://dl.acm.org/doi/10.1145/3725843.3756043): Monolithic 3D-Stackable DRAM (Mono3D DRAM), near-memory processing (NMP), and GPU acceleration, accepted by MICRO'25
+- [ ] [Managing Scalable Direct Storage Accesses for GPUs with GoFS](https://dl.acm.org/doi/10.1145/3731569.3764857): a GPU-orchestrated file system (GoFS) for scaling the direct storage accesses for GPU programs, by fully offloading the storage management to the GPU without host-side control, accepted by SOSP'25
+- [ ] [KTransformers: Unleashing the Full Potential of CPU/GPU Hybrid Inference for MoE Models](https://dl.acm.org/doi/10.1145/3731569.3764843): compute some experts in MoE on CPU, accepted by SOSP'25

 #### Inference on personal device